 - Conducting of difficult and sensitive disciplinary hearings on shop floor level.

 - The preparation and compiling of labour related and CCMA documents.

 - Support junior management in all IR procedures and disciplinary hearings.

 - Training of personnel in all related IR and human resources procedures.

-- Updating of all contracts of service.
+- Updating of all employment contracts.